conceptadev/rockets/packages/nestjs-authentication/README.md

   }
 ```

-# How to Guides
+## How to Guides

 ### 1. How to Set Up AuthenticationModule with forRoot and JwtModule from @concepta/nestjs-jwt

+The `@concepta/nestjs-authentication` module is designed to integrate
+seamlessly with other modules in the authentication suite, such as
+`@concepta/nestjs-auth-jwt`, `@concepta/nestjs-auth-local`,
+`@concepta/nestjs-auth-recovery`, and `@concepta/nestjs-auth-refresh`.

-The `nestjs-authentication` module is designed to integrate seamlessly with other modules in the `nestjs-auth` suite, such as `nestjs-auth-jwt`, `nestjs-auth-local`, `nestjs-auth-recovery`, and `nestjs-auth-refresh`.
-For optimal functionality, it is recommended to use these modules together to address various aspects of authentication and token management in your NestJS application.
+For optimal functionality, it is recommended to use these modules
+together to address various aspects of authentication and token management
+in your NestJS application.

-To set up the `nestjs-authentication` module, begin by installing the necessary packages using your package manager.
+To set up the `nestjs-authentication` module, begin by installing the
+necessary packages using your package manager.

 Here is a basic example using `yarn`:

 yarn add @nestjs-authentication @concepta/nestjs-jwt